Pittsburgh sports lore: The Back-To-Back Comebacks

 Just prior to the 2015 All-Star Game, the Pirates played a four-game weekend series at home against their division rivals, the St. Louis Cardinals, whom they trailed by 4.5 games for the lead in the NL Central.
 After splitting the first two games, the teams prepared to play two nationally televised games on Saturday, July 11 and Sunday, July 12.
 In the second inning of Saturday's game, A. J. Burnett appeared to strikeout Cardinals' first baseman Mark Reynolds, who swung at a 1–2 pitch in the dirt; however, home plate umpire Vic Carapazza said Reynolds foul tipped the ball (though several replays clearly showed that he didn't), keeping his at-bat alive.
 On the very next pitch, Reynolds hit a solo home run to left field, giving the Cardinals a 1–0 lead.
 Pirates' catcher Francisco Cervelli and manager Clint Hurdle were subsequently ejected for arguing the call.
 The Cardinals opened up a 3–0 lead before Burnett homered in the 6th to cut the lead to 3–1.
 The Pirates tied the game in the eighth after consecutive RBI base hits by Jung-ho Kang and Pedro Alvarez; the score remained tied heading into extra innings.
 In the tenth, the Cardinals took 4–3 lead on Reynolds' second solo home run of the game, only to see the Pirates score in the bottom of the inning and tie the game again.
 After the Cardinals took a 5–4 lead in the 14th, Neil Walker led off the bottom of the inning with a base hit and the next batter, Andrew McCutchen, hit a home run to straight away center off reliever Nick Greenwood, giving the Pirates a 6–5 walk-off victory.

 The next night, the game was once again tied at 3 heading into extra innings.
 In the top of the tenth, Cardinals outfielder Randal Grichuk doubled home Pete Kozma and Yadier Molina to give the Cards a 5–3 lead.
 Jordy Mercer led off the bottom of the 10th with a base hit, before Neil Walker and Andrew McCutchen were retired by Cardinals closer Trevor Rosenthal.
 With two outs, Starling Marte hit a line drive to right field, scoring Mercer.
 Jung-ho Kang followed with a base hit, as did Francisco Cervelli, allowing Marte to score from 2nd and tie the game at 5.
 After Travis Ishikawa walked on 4 pitches, Gregory Polanco lined the first pitch he saw into right field, scoring Kang from 3rd, giving the Pirates their second 6–5 extra innings win in as many nights.
 By taking 3 of 4 games in the series, the Pirates were able to cut the Cardinals' division lead to 2.5 games heading into the All-Star break.
-Given the high stakes of the series, combined with an incredibly emotional, postseason-like atmosphere and a national audience, many fans consider this to be the best weekend series in the history of PNC Park.
+Given the high stakes of the series, combined with an emotional, postseason-like atmosphere and a national audience, some fans consider this to be the best weekend series in the history of PNC Park.